lumixus1/AC-Typer/README.md

 if it starts typing but it doesnt detect the Inputs in Dolphin

 - Move the xbox.ini into "C:\Users\USER\AppData\Roaming\Dolphin Emulator\Config\Profiles\GCPad" if the GCPad folder doesnt exist, just create it.
-If the Profile folder isnt showing then u have to make a profile first.:
+If the Profile folder isnt showing then u have to make a profile first:
 	- in dolphin emulator press on controller
 	- then next to port 1, press on configure
 	- in the upper right you should see an input field with a load, save and delete button